pchandrasekaran1595/Fashion-MNIST/ReadMe.md

 6. --bs     - Batch Size used for dataloader creation

 7. --early  - Number of epochs to wait after stagnated validation metrics before stopping the training

+8. --kaggle - Used to run the system within a kaggle notebook created on the dataset
 </pre>

 &nbsp;